johnmm/nltk-wiki/Book-Development.md

     2. Sub-tasks: WSD, pronoun resolution, entailment, finding things in text
     3. Language modeling?
     4. Overview of NLTK (simple things you can do, intended to engage non-linguists with the content and non-programmers with the syntax)
-    5. Other useful Python libraries for NLP (from 4.8)
-    6. Overview of book
+    5. Overview of book
-    7. Summary
+    6. Summary
-    8. Further Reading
+    7. Further Reading
-    9. Exercises
+    8. Exercises

 2. **Accessing Text Corpora and Lexical Resources**
     1. Accessing Text Corpora _mention NomBank, PropBank_ [ewanklein]